 Meet our Organizers: Kaitlyn in Milton

-Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days weekend what it is across Canada.
+Looking back on the 2019 celebrations, we want to highlight some exceptional organizers who help make the Culture Days celebration what it is across Canada.
 As a community organizer in Milton, ON, Kaitlyn Patience plays an integral role in ensuring the weekend is a success year after year.
 We wanted to learn a bit more about her experience.
 Here’s what Kaitlyn told us.

 How long have you been involved with Culture Days?